 - 23. Eye Exercises - Orthoptics and vision therapy. - 24.
-Eye Surgery Eye surgery to fix errors of refraction, such as near-sightedness.
+Eye Surgery - Eye surgery to fix errors of refraction, such as near-sightedness.
 This includes, but is not limited to, LASIK, radial keratotomy or keratomileusis, and excimer laser refractive keratectomy. - 25.
-Family Members Services prescribed, ordered, referred by or given by a member of your immediate family, including your spouse, child, brother, sister, parent, in-law, orself. - 26.
-Foot Care Routine foot care unless Medically Necessary.
-This Exclusion applies to cutting or removing corns and calluses, trimming nails, cleaning and preventive foot care, including but not limited to: - a.
-Cleaning and soaking the feet.
+Family Members - Services prescribed, ordered, referred by or given by a member of your immediate family, including your spouse, child, brother, sister, parent, in-law, orself. - 26.
+Foot Care - Routine foot care unless Medically Necessary.
+This Exclusion applies to cutting or removing corns and calluses, trimming nails, cleaning and preventive foot care, including but not limited to:

-- b.
+- a.
+Cleaning and soaking the feet. - b.
 Applying skin creams to care for skin tone. - c.
 Other services that are given when there is not an illness, injury or symptom involving the foot. - 27.
-Foot Orthotics Foot orthotics, orthopedic shoes or footwear or support items unless used for an illness affecting the lower limbs, such as severediabetes. - 28.
+Foot Orthotics - Foot orthotics, orthopedic shoes or footwear or support items unless used for an illness affecting the lower limbs, such as severediabetes. - 28.
 Foot Surgery - Surgical treatment of flat feet; subluxation of the foot; weak, strained, unstable feet; tarsalgia; metatarsalgia; hyperkeratoses. - 29.
+Fraud, Waste, Abuse, and Other Inappropriate Billing Services from an Out-of-Network Provider that are determined to be not payable as a result of fraud, waste, abuse or inappropriate billing activities.
+This includes an Out-of-Network Provider's failure to submit medical records required to determine the appropriateness of a claim. - 30.
 Free Care Services you would not have to pay for if you didn't have this Plan.
-This includes, but is not limited to government programs, services during a jail or prison sentence, services you get from Workers' Compensation, and services from free clinics. - If your group is not required to have Workers Compensation coverage, this Exclusion does not apply.
+This includes, but is not limited to government programs, services during a jail or prison sentence, services you get from Workers' Compensation, and services from free clinics.

+If your group is not required to have Workers Compensation coverage, this Exclusion does not apply.
 This Exclusion will apply if you get the benefits in whole or in part.
-This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party. - 30.
-Hearing Aids - Hearing aids or exams to prescribe or fit hearing aids, unless listed as covered in this Benefit Booklet.
-This Exclusion does not apply to cochlearimplants. - 31.
+This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party.

+- 31. Hearing Aids - Hearing aids or exams to prescribe or fit hearing aids, unless listed as covered in this Benefit Booklet.
+This Exclusion does not apply to cochlearimplants. - 32.
 Health Club Memberships and Fitness Services - Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Provider.
 This Exclusion also applies to healthspas.

-32. Home Care
+33. Home Care

-- a.
-Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a home health care Provider. - b.
+- Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a home health care Provider. - b.
 Private duty nursing. - c.
-Food, housing, homemaker services and home delivered meals. - 33.
+Food, housing, homemaker services and home delivered meals. - 34.
 Hospital Services Billed Separately Services rendered by Hospital resident Doctors or interns that are billed separately.
-This includes separately billed charges for services rendered by employees of Hospitals, labs or other institutions, and charges included in other duplicate billings. - 34.
-Hyperhidrosis Treatment Medical and surgical treatment of excessive sweating (hyperhidrosis). - 35.
+This includes separately billed charges for services rendered by employees of Hospitals, labs or other institutions, and charges included in other duplicate billings. - 35.
+Hyperhidrosis Treatment Medical and surgical treatment of excessive sweating (hyperhidrosis). - 36.
 Infertility Treatment Testing or treatment related to infertility except for diagnostic services and procedures to correct an underlying medical condition.
-Infertility procedures not specified in this Benefit Booklet. - 36.
-Maintenance Therapy - Treatment given when no further gains are clear or likely to occur.
+Infertility procedures not specified in this Benefit Booklet.

+37. Maintenance Therapy - Treatment given when no further gains are clear or likely to occur.
 Maintenance therapy includes care that helps you keep your current level of function and prevents loss of that function but does not result in any change for the better.

-37. Medical Equipment and Supplies
+38. Medical Equipment and Supplies